Azure/Industrial-IoT/README.md

         }

 * Here a short explanation of the effects which this configuration will have:
-  * This configuration will configure IoT Edge to start a container named `iot-edge-opc-publisher`.
+  * This configuration will configure IoT Edge to start a container named `publisher`.
   * The hostname will be set to `publisher`.
   * OPC Publisher is called with the following command line options: `publisher --pf=./pn.json --di=60 --to --aa --si=0 --ms=0`.
     With those options OPC Publisher will read the nodes it should publish from the file `./pn.json`.
 The container's working directory is set to